 When you begin introducing yourself to potential clients, sometimes they will ask for a business card.
 If you use business cards, you should put a lot of thought and effort into finding a business card that will best represent you and your business.

 Just like a lot of companies offer pre-designed catalogs and flyers, they may also offer pre-designed business cards.
 The best bet is to use them because they've most likely been designed by a professional designer and are a really good match for your industry.
 The downside is that they may cost more than ordering them from other places.

 There are a lot of companies that offer business card printing services, and most of these companies have several templates that you can use.
 They also have very economical prices, and if you are just starting out, this may be a good idea until the money starts rolling in.
 Vistaprint is a great company to order business cards and other printed materials from.
 They have great prices, great turnaround times, and many templates to choose from.

-There many different types of paper that can be used to make a business card.
+There are many different types of paper that can be used to make a business card.
 Opt for anything besides the plain white card stock with plain black words.
-You can choose a semi-gloss, a textured paper, raised letters, or anything that gives the card a little "umph".
+You can choose a semi-gloss, textured paper, raised letters, or anything that gives the card a little "umph."